AutoResearch/autora/docs/contribute/module.md

 python notebook ``Basic Usage.ipynb`` in the `docs` folder.
 Finally you can outline the basic setup of your module in the `docs/quickstart.md` file.

-*Note: Docmentation is required if you wish that your feature becomes part of the main [autora](https://github.com/AutoResearch/autora) package.
+*Note: Documentation is required for your module to become part of the main [autora](https://github.com/AutoResearch/autora) package.
 However, regardless of whether you choose to write documentation, you will still be able to install your package separately, in addition to autora.*